ahmedqarmout2/raylib-jai/README.md

 ## Regenerating the bindings

+> Compile and run: generate.jai

+For example (on Windows):

 > jai .\generate.jai

 > .\generate.exe

 ## TODO

-* Add support for Linux and MacOS
+* Add support for MacOS